 - More extreme fire warning days

 The significant climate change impacts projected for the Mallee region include:

 Mallee Climate Projections 2019 (updated 19/02/2020) (PDF, 1.5 MB)

-On 26 February 2020, Mildura Rural City Council (Council) became the 30th local government in Victoria and the 94th in Australia to declare a climate emergency.
+On 24 February 2020, Mildura Rural City Council became the 30th Local Government in Victoria, and the 94th in Australia, to declare a climate emergency.

 Council declared we are in a state of climate change emergency requiring urgent action by all levels of government and passed a motion to:

-- Obtain current baseline greenhouse gas emission levels on municipal services, operations and infrastructure, and implement and report on a strategy to reduce these emissions including an analysis of our capacity to reach a target of zero-net emissions by 2050 (strategy development in progress); and
+- Obtain current baseline greenhouse gas emission levels on municipal services, operations and infrastructure, and implement and report on a strategy to reduce these emissions including an analysis of our capacity to reach a target of zero-net emissions by 2050 (strategy implementation underway); and

-- Conduct community consultation to develop community owned and activated climate change mitigation and adaptation strategies.
+- Conduct community consultation to develop community owned and activated climate change mitigation and adaptation strategies (consultation underway).

 The group is responsible for guiding the development, facilitation and implementation of a Climate Emergency Plan containing community-owned climate change mitigation and adaptation strategies.
 The group is made up of seven community members and two Council officers.